gamelab/Match-Three-Blueprint/readme.md

 ##Contribute

 If you discover a bug or find yourself just wanting to jump on in and help make this blueprint even better please file an issue and get stuck in.
-We're a friedly bunch and hope people find themselves wanting to get involved.
+We're a friendly bunch and hope people find themselves wanting to get involved.

 https://github.com/gamelab/Match-Three-Blueprint/issues/new